grabowskil/unspector-com-blog/content/post/drone-photography-perspective.md

 Drone photography is here to change that and democratize aerial view points.
 Where one needed to climb a high mountain to photograph a valley or needed to pay high sums for a helicopter ride, drones are cheap, easy to use and position independet.

 I think drones could be the beginning of a change not unlike color-film: Taking photographs and making films was possible before the rise of color-film.
-But it has been a dramatic change nonetheless.
+But it has been a dramatic change how we perceive our environment nonetheless.
+Viewing beautiful nature or influences of pollution or even our own home from above gives us a new, three dimensional perspective.